1fatgmc/HandCab/README.md

 ### v0.18
 - Bug fix for the ability to store the 'temporary' pot values to non-volatile memory
+- Added the ability override the conversion factor used to calculate the pattery level ``#define BATTERY_CONVERSION_FACTOR``.
+Default is 1.7
+- Moved the battery indicator to the top right corner
+- Brake and Accelleration indicators are hidden if zero

 ### v0.17
 - Add the ability to store the 'temporary' pot values to non-volatile memory, and automatically restore them at startup.